facebook/react-native-website/docs/native-modules-ios.md

 }
 ```

 > Please note that the `RCT_EXPORT_METHOD` macro will not be necessary with TurboModules unless your method relies on RCT argument conversion (see argument types below).
-Ultimately we would like to get rid of the `RCT_EXPORT_MACRO` and therefore discourage people from using `RCTConvert`.
+Ultimately, React Native will remove `RCT_EXPORT_MACRO,` so we discourage people from using `RCTConvert`.
 Instead, you can do the argument conversion within the method body.

 Before you build out the `createCalendarEvent` method’s functionality, add a console log in the method so you can confirm it has been invoked from Javascript in your React Native application.
 Use the `RCTLog` APIs from React.
 Let’s import that header at the top of your file and then add the log call.